Wisconsin

 Changing Tides: Lake Michigan Could Best Support Lake Trout and Steelhead

-Managers have reduced Lake Michigan stocking levels of Chinook salmon at least three times over the past decades in response to declining prey fish and the natural reproduction of Chinook salmon.
+[ad_1] Managers have reduced Lake Michigan stocking levels of Chinook salmon at least three times over the past decades in response to declining prey fish and the natural reproduction of Chinook salmon.
 (Credit: Michael Humling, U.S. Fish and Wildlife Service.
 Public domain.)
-Reduced stocking of Chinook salmon, however, would still support a substantial population of this highly desirable …
+Reduced stocking of Chinook salmon, however, would still support a substantial population of this highly …

 Read moreChanging Tides: Lake Michigan Could Best Support Lake Trout and Steelhead